Skip to main content

 Counteracting Vascular Senescence

 The aging process is associated with a natural decline in both testosterone and GH secretion, a state sometimes referred to as somatopause.
 This hormonal decline contributes directly to what is known as vascular senescence.
-Studies have shown that men with low testosterone exhibit significant endothelial dysfunction, partly due to increased and inflammation, which uncouples eNOS and reduces NO bioavailability.
+Studies have shown that men with low testosterone exhibit significant endothelial dysfunction, partly due to increased oxidative stress and inflammation, which uncouples eNOS and reduces NO bioavailability.

 While GHS peptides do not directly restore testosterone, by elevating GH and IGF-1, they can counteract some of the same downstream deficits in vascular function.